Welcome to Bring Your Own Device (BYOD) at Dapto High School.

 Dapto High employs a full time technical support officer to help students with their devices and is available to parents to answer any question.
 Details are below.

 We understand that it can be quite difficult for families to provide devices for each child.
-We have been exploring options and would like to recommend Chromebooks as a low cost solution for families.
+We have been exploring options and would like to recommend Chromebooks as a low cost solution for families, find more information below.

 Deputy Principal – Darcy Moore – email@example.com